brevzin/cpp_proposals/2996_reflection/reflection.md

  - `template[: r :]` produces a _template-name_ corresponding to the template represented by `r`.
  - `[:r:]::` produces a _nested-name-specifier_ corresponding to the namespace, enumeration type, or class type represented by `r`.

-The operand of a splicer is implicitly converted to a `std::meta::info` prvalue (i.e., if the operand expression has a class type that with a conversion function to convert to `std::meta::info`, splicing can still work.)
+The operand of a splicer is implicitly converted to a `std::meta::info` prvalue (i.e., if the operand expression has a class type that with a conversion function to convert to `std::meta::info`, splicing can still work).

 Attempting to splice a reflection value that does not meet the requirement of the splice is ill-formed.
 For example: